Jason Prior: Club career

-AFC Wimbledon

 On 26 January 2012, Prior signed for League Two club AFC Wimbledon on a two-and-a-half-year contract.
 Prior made his football league debut for AFC Wimbledon on 28 January 2012 as a second-half substitute for George Moncur in a 2–1 defeat at home to Aldershot Town.
 The debut proved to be an ill-fated one for Prior, however, as he injured a tendon in his knee that side-lined him for nearly two months.
 Having recovered Prior made his first league start for AFC Wimbledon on 9 April 2012 in a 2–0 defeat away to Southend United.
 The next game against Crawley Town on 14 April 2012 heaped further injury woes on Prior however, as in the first six minutes he was on the receiving end of a wild lunge by Hope Akpan which resulted in Prior being stretchered off with a broken leg.
 AFC Wimbledon physiotherapist, Mike Rayner, confirmed later that day that an X-ray had shown that Prior had broken both his tibia and his fibula which would prevent him playing again for over nine months.
 After a long recuperation, Prior was finally able to make his return to league football on 29 December 2012, in a 3–0 defeat at home to Oxford United.

 On 18 March 2013, it was announced that Prior had joined Conference side Dartford on a one-month loan to help improve his match fitness.
 On 14 May 2013, Prior was released from his contract and left AFC Wimbledon.

-Dartford

 On 18 March 2013, it was announced that Prior had joined Conference side Dartford on a one-month loan.
 Prior scored his first goal for Dartford in a 2–0 win over Telford United on 6 April 2013.
 Prior made nine appearances, scoring one goal, during the loan spell before returning to AFC Wimbledon.
 Following his release from "The Dons" on 14 May, Prior re-joined Dartford on a permanent deal on 15 July 2013.

-Margate

-For the 2014/15 season, Prior teamed up with his former AFC Wimbledon boss Terry Brown by signing a two-year deal with Margate.
+For the 2014–15 season, Prior teamed up with his former AFC Wimbledon boss Terry Brown by signing a two-year deal with Margate.
 However, he found opportunities limited at Hartsdown Park, making just 14 appearances, and spent the majority of the season on loan at former club Bognor Regis Town.

-Bognor Regis Town

 During the summer of 2015, he was released from his contract at Margate and returned to Bognor on a permanent basis for the 2015/16 season.
 Prior scored 40 goals in 52 games all competitions, in a season in which the Rocks reached the FA Trophy semi-final.

+Over the following decade, Prior went on to play for both Havant & Waterlooville and Dorking Wanderers before rejoining the latter in February 2023 during their inaugural season in the National League.
+On 15 May 2026, it was announced that Prior would leave the club at the end of his contract in June.

+On 30 May 2026, Prior agreed to join AFC Portchester following his departure from Dorking Wanderers.